Click on a place name on the map below (or one

 Leicester Great Meeting

 Our chapels extend as far south as Hinckley, as far west as Derby, as far north as Lincoln, and as far east as Boston.
-We also have such historical gems such as the Old Meeting House at Mansfield, "the chapel in the trees" at Kirkstead (Woodhall Spa), chapel at Belper and the Great Meeting at Leicester.
+We also have such historical gems such as the Old Meeting House at Mansfield, "the chapel in the trees" at Kirkstead (Woodhall Spa), the Strutt chapel at Belper and the Great Meeting at Leicester.
 Our Nottingham chapel is probably the centre of the district but unfortunately we no longer own the beautiful gothic Victorian church dating from 1876 in the lace quarter of Nottingham with its William Morris stained glass windows, which is now the "Pitcher and Piano" restaurant, and well worth a visit.
-Our most recent congregations is Charnwood Unitarian Fellowship which is based at Castle Donington, near the East Midlands Airport and Loughborough.
+Our most recent congregation is Castle Donington Unitarian Fellowship which is based near the East Midlands Airport.

 Come and visit us!

 Unitarians are well known for our liberal relaxed attitude to worship and our desire to seek our own understanding of spiritual truths.